Tax resistance in the United States: Women's suffrage

 Lucy Stone refused to pay her tax in 1858, on the grounds "that women suffer taxation, and yet have no representation, which is not only unjust to one-half the adult population, but is contrary to our theory of government."

 Abby and Julia Smith were landowners in Glastonbury, Connecticut, who found in the 1870s that their property tax assessments kept rising relative to those of the male property owners of the area who could vote in local elections.
 They responded by refusing to pay taxes on "no taxation without representation" grounds, and their battle soon became a cause célèbre among suffrage activists and sympathizers throughout the country (in part thanks to the sisters' knack for publicity).

 Anna Howard Shaw's automobile was sold at tax auction in 1915 in a celebrated tax resistance case.
-"Dr. Shaw has always believed in the contention of the Colonies that 'taxation without representation is tyranny' and has consistently protested along this line when paying her taxes," she explained.

 Tax resistance by newly-enfranchised women in Pennsylvania

 As women won the right to vote in the United States, they sometimes also became vulnerable to taxes that had previously only applied to men.
 When this happened in Pennsylvania, the shock was accompanied by resentment that the school tax in question applied mostly to women living in rural areas and not to those living in the largest Pennsylvania cities.

-This example of American tax resistance is particularly interesting because although it involved thousands of women in many parts of the state and persisted for several years, there is little evidence that the resistance was formally organized, and it wasn't accompanied by much in the way of open protest—no rallies, picket marches, petitions, manifestos, named organizations, political coalitions, or things of that nature.
-It seems to have been a form of leaderless resistance.
+Although this example of American tax resistance involved thousands of women in many parts of the state and persisted for several years, there is little or no evidence that the resistance was formally organized.
+Nor apparently was there open protest; there is no record of rallies, picket marches, petitions, manifestos, named organizations, political coalitions, or the like.
+Rather, it seems to have been a form of leaderless resistance.

-At first the women were emboldened by a quirk in the law that forbade "the arrest or imprisonment for non-payment of any tax of any female or infant or person found by inquisition to be of unsound mind."
+At first the women were emboldened by a quirk in the 1834 tax law that forbade "the arrest or imprisonment for non-payment of any tax of any female, or infant, or person found by inquisition to be of unsound mind."
 It took the state legislature a couple of years to update that law after the women's tax resistance began, and several women were eventually jailed, briefly, for their resistance.